Health

 Feline Chronic Kidney Disease

 One of the most common diseases in older cats is chronic kidney disease (CKD).
 The kidneys gradually lose their ability to function, leading to a decline in overall health.
 CKD can be a result of various factors, including genetics, infections, and certain medications.
+For more information about how to care a cat with chronic kidney disease, you can refer the following book.

 Cat owners must be vigilant for signs of CKD in their aging feline companions.
 Symptoms of CKD include increased thirst, frequent urination, weight loss, and poor appetite.
 Regular veterinary check-ups and early intervention can help manage this condition and improve the cat’s quality of life.